QuentinRa/blog.quentinra.dev/operating-systems/others/architecture/index.md

 A string is an array of characters, such as `'a'`.
 A string could have a fixed length, or a variable length.
 For the latter, we may use a null character such as `\0` to mark the end.

 A character is encoded to a number following a charset, as we can only store integers.
-Some charset are ASCII, UTF...
+Some charsets are ASCII, UTF...

 **ASCII table (7 bits)**